orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### setCleartextMaximumLength

 Allows the Orb creator to set the new cleartext maximum length.
 This function can only be called by the Orb creator when the Orb is not held by anyone.

-*Emits CleartextMaximumLengthUpdate() event.*
+*Emits `CleartextMaximumLengthUpdate`.*

 ```solidity